sullivancolin/hexpy/docs/docs/Authorization.md

 ## Generating a token for use with all API requests.

-Instantiate using account token, or username.
+Instantiate using token, or username.
 Optionally include password, or enter it at the prompt.
 ```python
 >>> from hexpy import CrimsonAuthorization
 >>> auth = CrimsonAuthorization(username="username@gmail.com", password="secretpassword")